duckdb/duckdb-web/docs/api/python.md

 # [(1, 'one'), (2, 'two'), (3, 'three'), (4, 'four')]
 ```

-If your Pandas data frame is stored in another location, here is an example of manually registering it:
+If your Pandas DataFrame is stored in another location, here is an example of manually registering it:
 ```python
 import pandas as pd
 my_dictionary = {}